Mt. Bachelor Ski Resort is a ski area located in the state of Oregon in USA. The resort is in the town of Bend, OR.

 At Parks & Trips, we've created a proprietary Difficulty Score that attempts to show how difficult a particular ski slope is.
 We get to this number by combining a number of metrics for each resort and comparing them to its peers.
 Most of the score is based off the amount of easy-intermediate-expert slopes by acreage and the maximum vertical drop of the overall resort, but also includes a few lesser-used metrics as well.

 Our algorithm compares each resort’s metrics with all others in North America, then assigns each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier to ski than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

 Mt.
-Bachelor has 4,318 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Seeing as Mt.
+Bachelor has 4,323 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Seeing as Mt.
 Bachelor is one of the hardest ski areas in the country, it's no surprise that over 85% of its trails rated as either intermediate or expert-level.
-This leaves only 15% of its skiable acres for the beginners.
+This leaves only 15% of its skiable acres as beginner terrain.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.

 Intermediate trails (identified by a blue square) are usually the most popular and crowded runs, which have a slope of anywhere between 25-40%.

 Expert trails (identified by a black diamond... or two) are the hardest slopes on the mountain, and have very steep gradients over 40%.